Photo Credit: Chastity V.

 As you go further into the hike, you will be 160ft above the Rio Grand and walking through the canyon walls that flank you on both sides.
 It’s a beautiful site and a fun hike.

-Situated on the Mexican border, Guadalupe Peak is the highest point in Texas.
-With an elevation gain of over 3,000 feet and multiple switchbacks, this can be a tough hike.
+Guadalupe Peak is the highest point in Texas at 8,749 feet.
+This hike can be tough, with an elevation gain of over 3,000 feet and multiple switchbacks.

 With little shade on the trail, be prepared for the Texas heat and bring plenty of water.